DariiaVyshenska/R-tools/cc_drivers_functions/README.txt

 # you also need to provid pval under which the ratios matrix was created
 # this pval will be used in file names only.

-degs_df.R
-# This function takes list of tables with info about DEGs and pvalue
-# threshold, it spits out dataframe with the name of the KD-target in first
-# column and number of genes that pass this pvalue threshold for that gene
-# as a second column

 subtable_table.R
 # contains three functions: extract_table and subtable_table, fisher_calc.
 Subtable_table uses extract_table